StableBet

 What observers described afterwards was the ease of it.
 Dettori appeared to ask Enable for her acceleration, received it promptly, and then sat down and maintained.
 He was not scrubbing.
 He was not driving with the urgency that winning a trial usually demands.
 He was managing, just ensuring the horse continued to hold her advantage, and the horse held her advantage at two and a half lengths without apparent difficulty.

-John Gosden's comment after the race — that she was a "very, very smart filly" — was understated even by a trainer's usual post-race caution.
+John Gosden's post-race comment, that she was a "very, very smart filly", was understated even by a trainer's usual post-race caution.
 He knew.
 Dettori knew.
-The form students who had watched her two-year-old debut at Newbury and caught that first glimpse of something exceptional had their evidence confirmed.
+The form students who had watched her two-year-old debut at Newbury and caught that first glimpse of something extraordinary had their evidence confirmed.
 This was not a Cheshire Oaks performance that left questions open.
 It was one that closed them.

-The moment that stands out in photographs from the day is Dettori's expression at the line.
-Not elated, not triumphant — thoughtful.
+The moment that stands out in photographs from the Cheshire Oaks day is Dettori's expression at the line.
+Not elated, not triumphant: thoughtful.
 He had just ridden a horse that did exactly what he asked, more readily than he had reason to expect from a first partnership.
 That thoughtfulness was the expression of a man recalibrating his expectations upward.
-His reaction at Epsom three weeks later, when Enable won by five and a half lengths and Dettori's celebrations lit up the world's television screens, told the rest of the story.
+His reaction at Epsom three weeks later, when Enable won by five and a half lengths and Dettori's celebrations lit up television screens across the world, told the rest of the story.

 Legacy & Significance